Andalucia Road Trip: The Perfect 10-14 Day Itinerary

 The ornate Santa Maria Church in Écija

-Take a Mezquita guided tour with skip-the-line tickets to fully appreciate the history of this incredible building, and if you can, book a slot to climb the bell tower at sunset; the views are really spectacular.
+A guided Mezquita tour with skip-the-line access is well worth it to fully understand the building’s layered history.
+If you can, book a slot to climb the bell tower at sunset, when the views over the old town and surrounding countryside are at their most atmospheric.

 The Punta Romana and Mezquita of Cordoba lit up at twilight